Need to drain the hot water cylinder? Whether you need to fit a new immersion heater or replace the cylinder altogether, it’s not a difficult task.

 - Close any hot taps you used to drain the pipework.

 - Open the gate valve on the supply pipe.
-If there was no gate valve, remove the tank bung from within the cold water storage cistern, or re-establish the supply to the ball valve so that the cistern can refill.
+If there was no gate valve, open the supply to the ball valve.
+If you used a tank bung instead, remove it.

 - Refill the central heating circuit (for indirect cylinders).